FINANCING FOR THE FARMING BUSINESS

 - Farm Credit Services “Young & Beginning” Program.

-- USDA Beginning Farmer Loan Programs.
-USDA Farm Service Agency (FSA) is the traditional lender of last resort and has its roots in providing funds to beginning farmers.
+- USDA Beginning Farmer Funding Programs.
+USDA Farm Service Agency (FSA) is the traditional funder of last resort and has its roots in providing funds to beginning farmers.

 - Minimum Credit Score: 660 (at least one of the three major bureaus)